ChalleNGe

 Dance

-• Dance 4: Hayley Arthur, Producer: Learning and Skills
+• Fabric (previously Dance 4): Hayley Arthur, Producer: Learning and Skills

-• Tom Dale Dance Company: Laura Rutty, Company and Participation Manager
+• Tom Dale Dance Company: Tom Artistic Director and Sophie, Head of Participation.

 Drama and Theatre